Rocanten/automation-services/README.md

 This project provides a ready to use application for adding new commands to mattermost and other messaging apps.

 At this time the app supports following commands:
+* time me week - get logged time from Yandex Tracker for current mattermost user during current week.
-* time [me] [week] - get logged time from Yandex Tracker for current mattermost user during current week.
+* time me lastweek - get logged time from Yandex Tracker for current mattermost user during current last week.
+* time me month - get logged time from Yandex Tracker for current mattermost user during current month.
+* time me lastmonth - get logged time from Yandex Tracker for current mattermost user during last month.

 Important!
 Users in mattermost and yandex tracker must have the same email address.